alchemy-swift/alchemy/Docs/8_Queues.md

 swift run MyApp queues
 ```

-If you don't want to manage another running process, you can pass the `--workers` flag when starting your server to specify how many workers it should run.
+If you don't want to manage another running process, you can pass the `--workers` flag when starting your server have it run the given amount of workers in process.

 ```swift
 swift run MyApp --workers 2